chromsoc grass roots

 New chromatographic concepts and approaches introduced

-The course will include lectures in the usual taught format, but there will be extensive time within the programme for hands-on practical work using in-silico method optimisation software alongside our usual walking and social programme.
+The course includes lectures in the usual taught format, but there will be extensive time within the programme for hands-on practical work using in-silico method optimisation software alongside our usual walking and social programme.
 Financial support to attend is available for UK based PhD students, post-doctoral researchers, and lecturers, as well as funding for industrial colleagues working at small and medium sized companies.